efesabanogluu/dbt-metrics/README.md

-# 📊 Vertigo DBT Project
+# 📊 DBT Project

-A dbt project built to transform raw Vertigo game data into clean, reliable daily metrics.
+A dbt project built to transform raw game data into clean, reliable daily metrics.
 This project uses Google BigQuery as the data warehouse and leverages incremental models, partitioning, clustering, and data tests to ensure performance and data quality.

 ---